Rex Tillerson Allegedly Used An Alias Email To Discuss Climate Change While At Exxon

-Secretary of State Rex Tillerson used a second alias email address to discuss climate change while he was chairman and CEO of Exxon, according to a letter filed in court Monday by the New York Attorney General’s Office.
+Secretary of State Rex Tillerson used a second alias email address to discuss climate change while he was chairman and CEO of ExxonMobile, according to a letter filed in court Monday by the New York Attorney General’s Office.

 New York Attorney General Eric Schneiderman alleges that from “at least 2008 to 2015” Tillerson, whose middle name is Wayne, used the “Wayne Tracker” pseudonym email “to send and receive materials regarding important matters, including those concerning to the risk-management issues related to climate change.”